-For the next six-year period, the District's highest priorities will be addressing existing and projected facility capacity deficits, both growth and program related.
+For the next six-year period, the district's highest priorities will be addressing existing and projected facility capacity deficits, aging infrastructure at secondary schools, and planning for both growth and program related added capacity.
 This includes:

-- Construction of a new elementary school within the Hazen High School service area, where most of the growth has and continues to occur, and relief is needed at the elementary grade-span. (see enrollment analysis appendix) - High school additions and/or renovations to create additional science classroom/laboratory space to address changes in State graduation requirements - Acquisition of land for future development. - Addition and or relocation of relocatable classrooms (interim classroom space known as portables)
+- Construction of a new elementary school within the Hazen High School service area, where most of the growth has and continues to occur, and relief is needed at the elementary grade-span. - High school additions and/or renovations to create additional science classroom/laboratory space to address changes in State graduation requirements - Planning for renovation or replacement of Renton High School, Dimmitt Middle School and/or Nelson Middle School all aging facilities and also impacted by growth - Acquisition of land for future development - Addition and or relocation of relocatable classrooms (interim classroom space known as portables)